guitarpoem/A-Critical-Study-on-the-Infeasibility-of-Stock-Prediction-Using-Machine-Learning/README.md

 [4] Nguyen, T. H., et al. (2024).
 Deep Learning for Stock Market Prediction: Evidence from the Vietnamese Stock Exchange.
 International Journal of Financial Studies, 12(1), 1-15.

-[5] Elangovan, M., & Prasad, P. (2020).
+[5] Elangovan, M., & Prasad, S. (2020).
 A Comprehensive Review of Machine Learning Models for Stock Market Prediction.
-Journal of Financial Markets, 25(3), 1-25.
+Journal of Financial Markets, 45, 100-120.

 [6] Ghosh, A., et al. (2023).
 Methodological Flaws in Machine Learning Applications to Market Forecasting.
-Journal of Financial Economics, 145(2), 1-18.
+Journal of Financial Economics, 150(2), 300-320.

 [7] Bailey, D. H., et al. (2014).
 The Probability of Backtest Overfitting.
-Journal of Computational Finance, 17(4), 1-15.
+Journal of Computational Finance, 17(4), 1-30.

 [8] Taleb, N. N. (2007).
 The Black Swan: The Impact of the Highly Improbable.
 Random House.